2

 Should I sleep on the beach?

-Those both sounded horrible.
+These both sound horrible.

-In the starlight, I sat watching little bubbles rising to the surface of the black water.
+In the starlight, I sit watching little bubbles rising to the surface of the black water.
 Crocodile?
 It would only take one.
 And no one would know what happened to me.
 Absolutely no one.

 Now that I’m alive, let’s talk food.
 There are only a few restaurants in Saladita, and make sure to order fish tacos or ceviche.
 The marine life here is dripping, abundant, fecund, unstoppable.
 Flying fish skim the surface constantly.
 I saw what looked like a big tuna jump clear out of the water (what was chasing IT?) and I found a barracuda and a party trail of lobster shells on the beach.
 To say the seafood is fresh here is like saying hell is a bit hot.
 Below is Sergios/Enramada with its sand floor and delicious ceviche.
 Boards for rent above.